San Diego County, California: Military

 San Diego is the headquarters of the U.S. Navy's Eleventh Naval District and is the Navy's principal location for West Coast and Pacific Ocean operations.
-Naval Base San Diego, California is principal home to the Pacific Fleet (although the headquarters is located in Pearl Harbor).
+Naval Base San Diego is principal home to the Pacific Fleet (although the headquarters is located in Pearl Harbor).
 NAS North Island is located on the north side of Coronado, and is home to Headquarters for Naval Air Forces and Naval Air Force Pacific, the bulk of the Pacific Fleet's helicopter squadrons, and part of the West Coast aircraft carrier fleet.

 The Naval Special Warfare Center is the primary training center for SEALs, and is also located on Coronado.
 The area contains five major naval bases and the U.S. Marines base Camp Pendleton.
 Marine Corps Base Camp Pendleton is the major West Coast base of the United States Marine Corps and serves as its prime amphibious training base.
 It is located on the Southern California coast, bordered by Oceanside to the south, San Clemente to the north, and Fallbrook to the east.